-When people think of Oregon, the first thing that usually comes to mind is nature.
+When people think of the Pacific Northwest in general, the first thing that usually comes to mind is nature.
 From forests, mountains, rivers, lakes, and deserts to some of the finest public beaches you’ll find anywhere, Oregon has it all.
 It’s important now more than ever for kids to grow up hiking, camping, swimming, and climbing.

 Needless to say though, summer vacation only lasts a couple of months out of the year.
 The rest of the time, your kids will need opportunities to play, learn, and grow inside the city limits of whatever community you’re moving to.

 In the most basic sense, “family-friendly” means easy access to schools, parks, extracurricular activities, and of course other kids.
 In many parts of the country, the days when children would roam around the neighborhood playing outside with other kids are coming to an end.
-But that vision of childhood is still alive and well featuring many Oregon communities, including both Bend and Eugene.
+But that vision of childhood is still alive and well featuring many Oregon communities, including both Bend and Eugene – as long as you end up in the right spots.

 What Makes Bend and Eugene Great Places for Kids?